 What new civilizations might have risen in the river valleys of Arizona, if European hordes hadn’t swept over the land?
 How might those successor states have enshrined the legacy of their predecessors?
 We’ll never know.

-But to this day, O’odham people still nod respectfully when they pass by the ruined cities of their ancestors.
+But to this day, O’odham people still nod respectfully when they pass by the ruined cities their predecessors raise in the Arizona desert.

 As long as the O’Odham people live, they’ll never forget the empire of their ancestors.